 ST: Nat Lofthouse (Greater Manchester)

 Loftthouse played his entire career with Bolton Wanderers.
 He played over 450 games for them.
-He played 33 times for England, scoring 30 goals.
+He played 33 times for England, scoring 30 goals, and giving himself one of the greatest goals-per-game ratios of any player to represent England at the highest level.
 He is considered among the greatest attackers in England's history.

 In 2002, Rooney made his professional debut as a 16 years old with Everton.
 Less than a year later, he became England's youngest international when he played against Australia.
 He made his big tournament debut at Euro 2004. he scored 4 goals and named as a member of the tournament's best XI.
 At the time of writing, he is England's key player for every major tournament since Euro 2004.
 As for Manchester United, he has won 5 Preimer League titles.
 In 2008, he formed a partnership with Cristano Ronaldo and won the Champions' League.